10 Budget Saving Wedding Tips

 There is a reason why most make-up artists don’t just buy their products from a retail store.
 If you are going to do a DIY wedding make-up, get yourself a good pan-chromatic foundation that is specifically designed for photography.
 This does not mean get a darker foundation, nor does it mean thick, or heavier makeup application.

-Atelier waterproof liquid is my favourite foundation.
+Atelier waterproof liquid and Face Atelier Ultra foundation are my favourite foundations.
 Don’t forget though, your bridesmaids should follow this advice too, they will also be in your photos.
 Another option is for them to pay for their own hair and make-up so you don’t have to.

-Don’t get a dark spray tan, if a tan at all.
+Don’t get a dark spray tan, keep it light and natural, if a tan at all.
 Photographers HATE obvious and dark fake tans.
 It may add to your photo re-touch costs.

 Tip #4; Flowers

-Flowers were originally introduced to weddings, to hide the smell of body odour, as daily showers is a relatively new thing.
+Flowers were originally introduced to weddings, to hide the smell of body odour, as daily showers are a relatively new thing.
 So their purpose now is purely for looks and tradition.

-The cheapest tip I have is grow your own flowers, then pick them the morning of, wrap them in ribbon and viola!
+The cheapest tip I have seen is, grow your own flowers, then pick them the morning of, wrap them in ribbon and viola!
 A gorgeous rustic looking bouquet.
+One of my brides introduced me to this idea a few years ago.

 I have also had a bride order a whole stack of roses from the supermarket at half the cost of a florist, pick them up the morning of and again, wrap in ribbon and done.

-If you have an ABN, do what I am doing, go to a local wholesaler, get the flowers you want and do a flower workshop with your bridesmaids.
-I’ve gone with real touch fake flowers, so I can organise it all well in advance.
-5 bouquets are costing me less than $250 total.
-A saving of anywhere from $500+!!
+If you have a creative flare, do what I am doing, get fake flowers in the colours you want and do a flower workshop with your bridesmaids.
+I’ve gone with real touch fake flowers.
+You can organise it all well in advance.
+5 bouquets are cost me less than $250 total.
+A saving of anywhere from $500 upwards!!

 Tip #5; Bonboniere